- 2 Bedrooms

 Contact owner for best monthly/long-term prices..

 Come stay at the Luxurious Seawatch Plantation in the Arcadian Shores section of Myrtle Beach, South Carolina.
-This fabulous oceanfront condominium provides spectacular vistas of the ocean with indoor/outdoor pools, Jacuzzi’s and two lazy rivers.
+This excellent oceanfront condominium provides spectacular vistas of the ocean with indoor/outdoor pools, Jacuzzi’s and two lazy rivers.

 The complex is located in a private community yet ideally located within mins. from Tanger Outlet Mall, Broadway at the Beach, Myrtle Waves, NASCAR Speed Park, Dixie Stampede, Alabama Theater, Barefoot Landing, Ripley’s Aquarium and unlimited golfing, fishing and eateries.

-This completely furnished condo has all the up-to-date amenities of home: Two bedrooms and two full baths.
+This entirely furnished condo has all the up-to-date amenities of home: Two bedrooms and two full baths.
 The master bedroom has a king bed, 32' remote controlled flat screen TV and private entrance to the balcony.
 The second bedroom has two full beds and a remote controlled 32” flat screen TV.
 The roomy living room has a 40” flat screen TV, DVD player, surround sound system and a full sized sleeper couch.
 The kitchen is equipped with eating/cooking silverware and full sized stove, frig and dish washer.
 The dining room comfortably seats six.

 This unit is also equipped with linens, balcony chairs and a stacked washer/dryer.